 EPP is proud to be part of Scotland’s vibrant and growing Life and Chemical Sciences sectors.
-Each sector has a clear vision, supported by Scottish Government, to be achieved by 2020:
+Each sector has a clear vision, supported by Scottish Government.

 Platform for Growth – A Strategic Plan for Chemical Sciences in Scotland 2012